13 Creative Ways to Use Potatoes

 Get our recipe for Baked Sweet Potato Fries.

 Bacon and Cheese Twice-Baked Potato

-This twice-baked potato recipe features milk and yogurt to amp up the potatoes, and proves that a little bit of cheese and bacon really do go a long way.
+This twice-baked potato recipe features milk and yogurt to amp up the potatoes and proves that a little bit of cheese and bacon go a long way.
 This dish makes for the perfect side you can serve with a grilled steak or roast chicken!

 Get our recipe for Bacon and Cheese Twice-Baked Potato.

 And here we have another way to indulge in the beloved potato chip!
 These chips, though, have a smoky touch to them, thanks to the paprika, and once again prove that homemade chips are better than any variety you can buy in the snack aisle at the supermarket.